 This is one way of implementing the [B3] Transformational Operating Model as required but with one obvious difficulty: making structural changes to government can be extremely hard.
 The sheer scale of the “government business” means that any changes need to be implemented carefully over a long period of time and take account of the inherent risks in organizational restructuring.
 The resulting large-scale delivery organization needs extremely careful management if it is to maintain the agility that smaller-scale, more focused delivery organizations can achieve.

 An alternative approach is called the “Franchise Marketplace”: a model that permits the joining-up of services from all parts of government and external stakeholders in a way that makes sense to citizens and businesses, yet without attempting to restructure the participating parts of government.
 Conceptually, this leads to a model where the existing structure of government continues to act as a supplier of services, but intermediated by a "virtual" business infrastructure based around customer needs.

+Successful implementation of the “Franchise Marketplace” is dependent on the ability of all of the government and external stakeholders to deliver integrated, harmonized suites of services.
+Smart Lean Government (SLG) concepts developed by the American Council for Technology/Industry Advisory Council (ACT/IAC) has introduced the Service Integration Model (SIM) that allows service providers to virtually, agilely, and adaptively respond to changing citizen or market needs based on changing demographics, legislation, technologies, or community needs.
+To adapt to these dynamic changes, the SIM must be capable of seamlessly reorganizing the content or makeup of the services being delivered.
+It may require a restructuring of customer segments associated with a Customer Franchise, by either adding or subtracting services while agilely harmonizing the revised Customer Franchise to ensure optimum citizen or customer benefit.
 A top-level view of such a virtual, market-based approach to transformational government is set out in the figure below: